14 May 2021. Completed. Includes a major rewrite with various corrections.

-In general, we say that a polytope in a given dimension is built up from polytopes of the next lower dimension.
-For example we say that a polyhedron is built up from polygons, which form its faces.
+Traditionally, we tend to say that a polytope of a given dimension is built up from polytopes of the next lower dimension.
+For example a polyhedron is built up from polygons, which form its faces.

-Traditionally, the filling of polytopes has not been thought to have much significance.
-Different researchers made different assumptions about whether their polytopes were solid or empty, and it seldom seemed to matter much at the time.
-But when one looks carefully, one finds yet another fundamental muddle to be sorted out - so fundamental in fact, that I now believe that the proper description of any polytope must include its filling.
+The filling of polytopes has not been thought to have much significance.
+Different writers made different assumptions (if any), or adopted different graphic conventions, as to whether their polytopes were solid or empty.
+It seldom seemed to matter much at the time.
+But when one looks carefully, one finds a fundamental muddle to be sorted out – so fundamental in fact, that I now believe that the proper description of any polytope must include its filling.

 So why does it make a difference whether a polygon is filled or hollow?
 A polygon unambiguously divides the plane into inside (smaller) and outside (larger) regions, which is enough for most people.
 Let us use some polygons to construct a polyhedron.
-Six filled squares make a closed cube, or six hollow squares make a skeletal cube.
+Six solid or filled squares make a closed cube, or six stick or hollow squares make a skeletal cube.
 Both of these cubes have very respectable credentials.
-Now, can we mix open and closed squares to make an open box?
-Five filled squares plus one hollow square make our open box - this is a little messy, but all six sides are perfectly respectable polygons, so why not?
+We can mix open and closed squares to make an open box, using say five filled squares plus one hollow square.
+This is a little messy int heoretical terms, but all six sides are perfectly respectable polygons, so why not?
 Fans of filled polygons would say that the open end is not a side so the open box is not a polyhedron, but are they right?
-Fans of skeletal polygons would say that the fillings are an irrelevant afterthought so the open box is (or at least incorporates) a cube and so is just as much a polyhedron as its skeletal sibling, but are they right?
+Fans of skeletal polygons would say that the fillings are an irrelevant afterthought so the open box is a cube and just as much a polyhedron as its skeletal sibling, but are they right?
 To get messier, are these six sides all the same kind of polygon or not?
 They are all squares having the same structural arrangement of edges and vertices, and so traditionally all have the same mathematical definition.
 But one square is obviously different in some way for the box to be open on that side.
-We are forced to conclude that traditional definitions are insufficient; in describing these squares we must also consider whether they are filled or not.
+Topologists say that the various cubes described are not homeomorphs; this is no simple sophistry on my part.
+We are forced to conclude that traditional definitions of a polygon are incomplete; in describing these squares fully we must also consider whether they are filled or not.

 How has this shortcoming in polytope theory been missed for so long?
 I believe that it comes down to the way we visualise polytopes.
 Figure 1(a) shows a star pentagon, and 1(b) a decagon having the same external form.
-A two-dimensional flatlander standing next to them would not be able to tell them apart and might well consider the distinction trivial, yet to us three-dimensional mathematicians the difference is obvious.
+A two-dimensional flatlander standing next to them would not be able to see inside them and tell them apart, and might well consider the distinction trivial.
+Yet to us three-dimensional mathematicians the difference is obvious.
 1(c) shows a star polyhedron.
-Is it constructed from 12 star pentagons like 1(a), 12 nonconvex decagons like 1(b) or even 60 isosceles triangles?
-Now it is us who cannot tell the difference, yet to a four-dimensional demon it would be obvious.
+Is it constructed from 12 star pentagons like 1(a), 12 nonconvex decagons like 1(b) or perhaps 60 isosceles triangles?
+Now it is us who cannot see inside to tell the difference, yet to a four-dimensional demon it would be obvious.

 On the other hand, when Coxeter et. al. analysed the stellations of the icosahedron , they treated the resulting forms as solid lumps.
-As a result they recognised neither internal structure nor the falseness of certain vertices and edges where cells touched, and their selection of 57 such icosahedra is well-nigh meaningless .
+As a result they recognised neither internal structure, such as that seen in Figure 1(a), nor the falseness of certain vertices and edges where cells touched, again seen at the crossing points in 1(a).
+Because of this their selection of 57 such icosahedra, though employing some innovative mathematics, is otherwise well-nigh meaningless .

 There is already a problem with 2(c) in that we cannot tell whether it is an empty box or a solid.
 Traditionally we have not worried about this.
 But now look at Figure 3, which shows three fillings of a tesseract or hypercube, a 4-tope constructed from eight cubes.
 Figure 3(a) shows only the vertices and is almost useless.
 Figure 3(b) shows the edges and is much better; our eyes certainly need those edges filling in, don't they!
 Here we can immediately see the general structure, and with a little study we can discern the eight individual cubes, distorted to varying degrees by the projection from 4-space to-2 space.
-Figure 3(c) is now less helpful than before; not only can we not tell whether the cubes are filled or if the 4-tope itself is solid, but the near faces have obscured much of the polytope's structure from view.
+Figure 3(c) is now less helpful than before.
+Because it is a convex polytope, our four-dimensional demon would be able to see the full structure quite clearly, and whether each individual cube was solid, but if they were then it would not know whether the interior hyperspace was filled or not.
+However not only can we not tell whether the cubes are filled or if the 4-tope itself is solid, but even if we could walk round a 3D model we would find that the outer faces have obscured much of the polytope's structure from view.
 So students of the higher dimensional polytopes often stick to edge-fillings only.